 - Pie dough cutter

-- 10 tbsp vegan butter, chilled I use Earth Balance
+- 10 tablespoon vegan butter, chilled I use Earth Balance

-- 8 tbsp vegan shortening, chilled I use Earth Balance SEE NOTE
+- 8 tablespoon vegan shortening, chilled I use Earth Balance SEE NOTE

 - 3 cups all-purpose flour plus extra for dusting the rolling surface